About The Course

 - Animal welfare assistant

-Students can also progress (subject to meeting specified entry requirements) onto other courses such as a L3 Diplomas in Animal Management, Agriculture, Equine.
+Students can also progress (subject to meeting specified entry requirements) onto other courses such as a Level 3 Diploma in Animal Management, Agriculture or Equine Studies.

 Examples of modules studied include: